studiochampgauche/headless-react-wordpress-boilerplate/README.md

 ## Installation Guide

-1. Git clone this repo
+1. Clone this repository using Git.
-2. Go to `constructor`
+2. Navigate to the `constructor` directory.
-3. Install WordPress `npm run get:wp`
+3. Install WordPress by running `npm run get:wp`.
-4. Authenticate your GSAP Account by adding the `.npmrc` file
+4. Authenticate your GSAP account by adding the `.npmrc` file.
-5. Install the Node Modules `npm i`
+5. Install the Node modules with `npm i`.
-6. In `src > back` directory, duplicate `wp-config-sample.php` to `wp-config.php` and setup it
+6. In the `src > back` directory, duplicate `wp-config-sample.php` to `wp-config.php` and set it up.
-7. From your `src > front > js > App.jsx` file, change URLs inner the global variable `window.SYSTEM` for your current URL
+7. In `src > front > js > App.jsx`, change the URLs within the global variable `window.SYSTEM` to reflect your current URL.
-8. In `src > front > template` directory, add your server configuration file like your .htaccess for Apache
+8. In the `src > front > template` directory, add your server configuration file, such as your `.htaccess` for Apache.
-9. If is the first setup for your project, run `npm run watch:front:back` or `npm run build:front:back` in `constructor`.
-After your first setup, you can continue watching or rebuild only the front or the back like this `npm run watch:front` or `npm run build:back`.
-When you are ready for production and you want compress, relace `watch` by `prod` in your command line.
-Put a look on your `package.json` for view command lines.
+9. For the first setup of your project, run `npm run watch:front:back` or `npm run build:front:back` in `constructor` directory.
+After your first setup, you can continue watching or rebuild only the front or back with `npm run watch:front` or `npm run build:back`.
+When you are ready for production and want to compress, replace `watch` with `prod` in your command line.
+Check your `package.json` to see the available command lines.
-10. Go to your WordPress admin and setup it (yourdomain.com/admin)
+10. Go to your WordPress admin panel to complete the setup (e.g., yourdomain.com/admin).
-11. Active the Champ Gauche Core Theme, Champ Gauche Core Plugin and the ACF Plugin
+11. Activate the Champ Gauche Core Theme, Champ Gauche Core Plugin, and the ACF Plugin.
-12. Clear other default plugins, themes, pages and posts
+12. Remove other default plugins, themes, pages, and posts.
-13. Create your Home Page and setup it like a static page (here: yourdomain.com/admin/wp-admin/options-reading.php)
+13. Create your Home Page and set it as a static page (e.g., yourdomain.com/admin/wp-admin/options-reading.php).
-14. Setup your permalink structure to other than `Plain` (the default option)
+14. Set your permalink structure to something other than Plain (the default option).
-15. Start Working!
+15. Start working!

 ## How frontend and backend work together